The Mystical Powers of the Evil Eye from Greece: A Deep Dive into its Ancient Origins and Modern Beliefs

 Anyone growing up in Greece would hear the sound of FTOO, FTOO, FTOO and spitting three times.
 This could be from their grandparents or parents and it symbolizes the Holy Trinity and wearing the famous ‘Evil Eye’ or ‘Mati’ for protection.
 The Evil Eye is used to stop any evil energy, presence, jealous or malicious wishes especially after being given a compliment.
-So if you see a Greek become suspicious after you have passed them a compliment and they make the FTOO sound three times you you will know why and they may suspect your intentions!
+If you see a Greek become suspicious after you have passed them a compliment and they make the FTOO sound three times you will know why and they may suspect your intentions!

 It is a curse or legend believed to be cast by this malevolent glare, usually sent to a person when they are unaware.
 Many cultures believe that receiving the evil eye will cause misfortune or injury or simply ‘bad luck’.
 The supernatural harm from the evil eye may come in the form of a minor misfortune, or more serious disease, injury — even death.
 The symptoms of illness caused by the evil eye include loss of appetite, excessive yawning, hiccups, vomiting and fever.

 These talismans or evil eye “repellents” come in different shapes and forms as pendants, bracelets, earrings and rings.
 Or can be glass ornaments or wall hangings placed near the main door or entrance of someone’s home or office to keep the house protected.
 You will also see them on babies buggies and in their nursery.
-Quite often baptism gifts are eyes of some design in pink or blue.

 The eye is used to protect any jealous or negative wishes that are sent towards you, when you are unaware.
 The evil eye symbol promises to keep you safe, which is the most important thing when it comes to fulfilling your dreams.
 There is nothing more beautiful or mystical than evil eye protection.

-Wearing Evil Eye Jewelry
+Evil Eye Jewelry

 In terms of jewelry, the Evil Eye should be worn as a bracelet or a necklace.
 In fact, this mighty symbol is typically implemented as an evil eye charm, as its powers get fully dispersed when the symbol gets materialized.
 For most cultures in the world, the Evil Eye was always believed to have a realigning effect on negative notions.
 There are numerous designs of this ancient symbol and Hippie Fish has some great eye designs.

-Eye jewelry, evil eye gifts, evil eye, greek eye, spirituality, mindfulness, rituals, mati.
+Eye jewelry, evil eye gifts, evil eye, Greek eye, spirituality, mindfulness, rituals, mati.